makaveli10/scaled-yolov4-tensorrt/README.md

 The Pytorch implementation is from [WongKinYiu/ScaledYOLOv4 yolov4-csp branch](https://github.com/WongKinYiu/ScaledYOLOv4/tree/yolov4-csp).
 It can load yolov4-csp.cfg and yolov4-csp.weights(from [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet)).

-Note: There is a slight difference in yolov4-csp.cfg(yolo layer mainly) for darknet and pytorch.
-Use the one given for pytorch in the above repo.

 ## Config

 - Input shape `INPUT_H`, `INPUT_W` defined in yololayer.h